Mathnerd314/stroscot/docs/Commentary/Posets.rst

 Pseudo-elements
 ---------------

-Although they might not exist in the set, you can always talk about:
+Although they might not exist in the poset, you can always talk about:

 meet A: upper bound of lower bounds of A join A: lower bound of upper bounds of A

-To put the meet/join in the set use something like
+To put the meet/join in the poset use something like

 ::

   prio P x
   elemR P x = meet A

-greatest element: join/upper bound of universal set least element: meet/lower bound of universal set
+greatest element: join/upper bound of all elements least element: meet/lower bound of all elements

 Combinations
 ------------